ricko2001/Genealogy-scripts/README.md

 These scripts are saved in GitHub code as the simple .py text files.
-Single file exe versions are also avalable in the Releases part of the repo as zip files, accompanied by their sample ini file and ReadMe file.
+Single file exe versions are also available in the Releases part of the repo as zip files, accompanied by their sample ini file and ReadMe file.